tno-terminology-design/tev2-specifications/docs/spec-tools/12-trrt.md

             1. If `<termtype>:` is specified, only keep MRG entries whose `termtype` field equals the value specified by `<termtype>`;
             2. If `<term>` is specified, only keep MRG entries whose `term` field equals the value specified by `<term>`;
             4. If `<term>` is NOT specified, only keep MRG entries whose `formFields` contents are a match with `<showtext>`.
-            5. If the set of MRG entries that are kept includes more than one element, then keep only the MRG entries whose `termType` field contains the value specified by the `defaulttype` field as specifiedin the MRG.
+            5. If the set of MRG entries that are kept includes more than one element, then keep only the MRG entries whose `termType` field contains the value specified by the `defaulttype` field as specified in the MRG.
         3. Now we're done with selecting.
 In case the number of elements in the set of MRG entries is
             1. 0: (empty set): an appropriate exception ('not found', or so) must be raised.
             2. 1: (term identified): the conversion step should continue using the selected MRG entry;